polterguy/phosphorusfive/plugins/p5.lambda/README.md

   foo4:do you wish to become my friend? for-each:x:/@_x/*?value create-widget
-    parent:content
     innerValue:x:/@_dp?value
 ```

-If you run the above code, through the Executor in [System42](https://github.com/polterguy/system42),
-you will see that it creates 4 widgets for you.
+If you run the above code, you will see that it creates 4 widgets for you.
+This is because the above Hyperlambda is
+first converted to a lambda structure, and then passed into **[eval]** for evaluation.

-The two Active Events *[for-each]* and *[set]* are declared in the p5.lambda project, and as you can see in its code,
+The two Active Events **[for-each]** and **[set]** are declared in the p5.lambda project, and as you can see in its code,
 they're actually quite simple Active Events, and nothing you cannot implement yourself, to extend the programming language if you wish.

-The third Active Event called *[create-widget]* is declared in [p5.web](/plugins/p5.web/).
+The third Active Event called **[create-widget]** is declared in [p5.web](/plugins/p5.web/), and simply created an Ajax widget
+of some type for you.

-What happens when you evaluate the above piece of Hyperlambda, is that *[eval]* is being invoked, with the root node's children
+What happens when you evaluate the above piece of Hyperlambda, is that **[eval]** is being invoked, with the root node's children
-of your above Hyperlambda, as the "instructions" to evaluate.
+of your above Hyperlambda, as its _"instructions"_ to evaluate.
 The children nodes of this root node again, are simply references
 to Active Events, having the same names as their node names, and are being raised sequentially in order of appearance.

-To evaluate *[eval]* directly yourself, is quite simple, and can be achieved with the following code
+To evaluate **[eval]** directly yourself, is quite simple, and can be achieved with the following code

 ```
-_x
+.x
   create-widget
-    parent:content
     position:0
     element:h1
     innerValue:foo bar
-eval:x:/@_x
+eval:x:/@.x
 ```

-The above code creates a node structure, or a "data-segment", containing lambda instructions, which are evaluated as you invoke
+The above code creates a node structure, or a _"data segment"_, containing lambda instructions, which are evaluated as you invoke
-*[eval]* on the *[_x]* node.
+**[eval]** on the **[.x]** node.
 To understand expressions, check out the documentation for the [p5.exp](/core/p5.exp/) project.

-Notice that *[eval]* will _NOT_ evaluate any nodes, having names, starting with an underscore (_) or a period ".".
+Notice that **[eval]** will _NOT_ evaluate any nodes, having names, starting with an underscore (_) or a period (.).
 This allows you to create
 data-segments in your code, where these data-segments will not be raised as Active Events.
 All nodes having a name,
-not starting with an underscore or period, will be raised as Active Events by *[eval]*.
+not starting with an underscore or period, will be raised as Active Events by **[eval]**.
 This might produce weird results for you,
 if you do not start your data-segments with an underscore, and there just so happens to exist an Active Event, with the same name
 as the name of your data-segment.
 A good rule of thumb, is to always start your data-segments with an underscore for the above reasons.

-Notice though that if you explicitly invoke *[eval]* on a node, that starts with an underscore (_) or period (.), then *[eval]* will evaluate
+Notice though that if you explicitly invoke **[eval]** on a node, that starts with an underscore (_) or period (.), at which point **[eval]**
-that node's children, making your evaluated node become the root node of its execution context (stack of execution).

-There also exists an *[eval-mutable]* Active Event, which allows you access to the entire main root graph object, but
+will **evaluate that node's children nodes**.
+There also exists an **[eval-mutable]** Active Event, which allows you access to the entire
-this Active Event is for the most parts for keyword implementors, and rarely something you'd consume yourself from Hyperlambda.
+main root graph object, but this Active Event is for the most parts for keyword implementors, and rarely something you'd consume yourself
+from Hyperlambda.

-*[eval]* creates a new root node hierarchy, not allowing the execution to gain access to any nodes from the outside of itself,
+**Notice**, **[eval]** creates a new root node hierarchy, not allowing the execution to gain access to any nodes from the outside of itself,
-except nodes explicitly passed in as parameters, such as the below code demonstrates.
+except nodes explicitly passed in as parameters.
+It also **evaluates a shallow copy** of your lambda.

 ```
-_x
+.x
   create-widget
-    parent:content
     position:0
     element:h1
     innerValue:x:/../*/argument?value
-eval:x:/../*/_x
+eval:x:/../*/.x
   argument:foo
-eval:x:/../*/_x
+eval:x:/../*/.x
   argument:bar
 ```

-In the above code, logically the *[_x]* node is treated as an "inline function", before it is invoked twice, with different arguments.
+In the above code, logically the **[.x]** node is treated as an _"inline function"_, before it is invoked twice, with different arguments.
-Notice that none of the arguments passed into *[eval]* are being raised as Active Events, since the execution instruction pointer, starts out
+Notice that none of the arguments passed into **[eval]** are being raised as Active Events, since the execution instruction pointer, starts out
 with an _"offset"_ being the number of arguments you pass in.
-This makes it perfectly safe to pass in arguments to *[eval]*, without starting them
+This makes it perfectly safe to pass in arguments to **[eval]**, without starting them
 with an underscore or period.
-Notice also that *[eval]* doesn't actually execute the node(s) given itself, but rather a shallow copy of these nodes.
+Notice also that **[eval]** doesn't actually execute the node(s) given itself, but rather a shallow copy of these nodes.

-*[eval]* can also return values, such as below.
+**[eval]** can also return values, such as below.

 ```
-_x
+.x
   return:Hello World
 set:x:/+/*/innerValue?value
-  eval:x:/../*/_x
+  eval:x:/../*/.x
 p5.web.widgets.create-literal
-  parent:content
   position:0
   element:h1
   innerValue